hbr/alba-lang-description/docs/basics_predicate.md

     {variable(s): e1 ==> e2}
     {variable(s): e1 and e2}

-Since boolean expressions are lazily evaluated the expressions `e2` are evaluated only if `e1` evaluates to `true`.
+Since boolean expressions are lazily evaluated the expression `e2` is evaluated only if `e1` evaluates to `true`.

 The boolean expression within a predicate expression might or might not